willwull/circle-slider/README.md

   background: linear-gradient(90deg, #FF9A9E, #FAD0C4);
 }

-#slider .cs-handle-container {
+/*
-  /* probably best to paste this exactly as is */
+  Probably best to paste this exactly as is.
+  These CSS rules make sure that the handle rotates properly, so don't change anything here.
+*/
+.cs-handle-container {
   position: absolute;
   left: 0;
   right: 0;